-What Are the Tax Exemptions and Payments for Not Having Health Insurance?
+Tax Exemptions and Payments For No Health Insurance

-Almost all U.S. citizens and legal residents (including dependents) are required to have health insurance for the entire year because of the Affordable Care Act (Obamacare).
-If you don't have health insurance during the year, you may have to pay a fee for not having insurance.
-However, you may qualify for a tax payment exemption.
+Almost all U.S. citizens and legal residents (including dependents) are required to have health insurance for the entire year because of the Affordable Care Act.
+If you don't have health insurance during the year, you may have to pay a fee for not having insurance, however, you may qualify for a tax payment exemption.
 If you do qualify for an exemption, when you prepare your tax return on efile.com, we will automatically generate the health care exemption form for you based on your answers to the tax questions.
 We will then guide you in completing and efiling the form with your tax return.
 Or if you have to make a tax payment because you didn't have insurance all year, we will calculate that payment for you.

-If you are not covered by health insurance during 2018, you may owe a tax fee that is known as the individual shared responsibility payment payable at the time you file your 2018 Tax Return in April of 2019.
+If you were not covered by health insurance during 2018, you may owe a tax fee that is known as the individual shared responsibility payment payable at the time you file your 2018 Tax Return in April of 2019.
 The shared responsibility payment is reduced to zero for tax year 2019 as a result of the Tax Cuts and Jobs Act.
 There will be no shared responsibility payment on your 2019 tax return.

 For 2018, the payment will be either the Flat Fee OR the Percentage of Household Income, whichever method is higher: